lsst/df-ops/docs/usdf-applications/drp/rucio/info.rst

 ============
 ..
 Describe the architecture of the application including key components (e.g API servers, databases, messaging components and their roles).
 Describe relevant network configuration.

+A Postgres database is deployed in the rucio-db-16b namespace.

+The ``rucio-kafka`` Kafka Cluster is deployed in the Rucio vClusters.
+The Rucio-Butler integration uses this to ingest files into Butler.
+Kafka MirrorMaker is deployed at the UK and France Data Facilities to synchronize Kafka messages and ingest files locally in each Data Facility into Butler.
+To allow this connectivity ``rucio-kafka`` is configured with external IP Addresses on the external bootstrap and brokers.

 Architecture Diagram
 ====================
 ..
 Include architecture diagram of the application either as a mermaid chart or a picture of the diagram.